BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_quick-start.html.md

 The Bonsai Command Line Interface (CLI) is a command line tool that enables you to configure the Bonsai AI Engine.
 The CLI is especially useful for automation and connection to other tools.
-Currently, there are some actions that can only be performed using the CLI, such as loading your Inkling file and connecting your simulator.
+Currently, there are some actions that can only be performed using the CLI, such as simulator prediction.

 If you already **have python installed** you should be able to run the python package manager `pip` to install the Bonsai CLI.
 Otherwise, check out the [CLI Guide Install Prerequisites][13] section